• William Chick

 from an 1827 map

-William's parents have never been identified, but it is quite possible that he was a grandson of John Cheek, Jr., of Essex and King & Queen County, VA.
-There is no evidence in the form of wills, deeds, or other records.
-However, DNA testing conducted in 2007 through the Cheek/Chick DNA Project provides strong evidence that William Chick and John Cheek, Jr., were closely related.
-If William Chick was not a grandson of John Cheek, Jr., he was most likely a nephew or cousin.
+Although William's parents have not been identified, it's possible that he was a grandson of John Cheek, Jr., of Essex and King & Queen County, VA.
+Unfortunately, there are no surviving wills, deeds, or other records that could establish a connection.
+However, DNA tests conducted in 2007 through the Cheek/Chick DNA Project provides strong evidence that William Chick and John Cheek, Jr., were closely related.
+DNA taken from a descendant of William Chick was compared to DNA from several individuals with the Cheek surname who are believed to be descendants of John Cheek, Jr. The DNA was virtually a perfect match.

-Although there is actually no evidence that William Chick or his wife Jane (not Mary) Ragland were natives of Wales, the Raglands of Virginia were descended from a prominent Welsh immigrant.
-This could explain why Ambler Chick's grandchildren believed they had Welsh ancestry, although the details may have gotten mixed up over the years.
+The above biographical note is not completely accurate.
+Actually, there is no evidence that William Chick or his wife Jane Ragland were natives of Wales.
+However, the Raglands of Virginia were descendants of a Welsh immigrant.
+This could explain why Ambler Chick's grandchildren believed they had Welsh ancestry, although they mixed up the details.
+It also explains the name of William Chick's son, Pettus Wales Chick.
 Click here for an article about the Ragland family

-William Chick seems to have been part of an elite social circle in Hanover County, VA, that included the Ragland and Bagby families.
+William Chick seems to have been part of an elite social circle in Hanover County that included the prominent Ragland and Bagby families.
 William's son Pettus Chick married Mary Ann Bagby, a granddaughter of John Bagby who came to Louisa/Hanover Counties from King & Queen County.
-Pettus Chick, in his 1854 will, he refers to his wife's brother Wiliam J. Bagby as both his brother-in-law and his cousin.
-This suggests that Pettus was related to the Bagby family by marriage and by blood.
-Although there is no specific evidence, it is possible that William Chick's mother might have been a Bagby, perhaps a sister of John Bagby; this would mean that Pettus Chick was a first cousin of his wife Mary Ann Bagby and of her brother William J. Bagby.
+Pettus Chick, in his 1854 will, refers to his wife's brother Wiliam J. Bagby as both his brother-in-law and his cousin.
+This suggests that Pettus Chick was related to the Bagby family by marriage and by blood.
+Although there is no specific evidence, it's possible that William Chick's mother was a Bagby, perhaps a sister of John Bagby, which would mean that Pettus Chick was a first cousin of his wife Mary Ann Bagby and of her brother William J. Bagby.

 Records

 1782.
 William CHEEK appears on a tax list in Louisa Co., VA.
-It's not known if this is the William CHICK later found in neighboring Hanover Co., VA.
+It's likely this was the William CHICK later found in neighboring Hanover Co., VA.

 1784-1787.
 William CHICK appears on tax lists in James City Co., VA, living in the household of John AMBLER.
 According to the tax lists, William Chick was John Ambler's overseer.